AKT Exam Feedback Report (January 2026)

 Eye signs

-Metabolic problems and endocrinology
+Metabolic problems and endocrine

 Exam Preparation